k3jph/k3jph.github.io/docs/migration/INTERNAL-NAVIGATION-REPORT.md

 `ResourceSubjects.astro` renders these as a short, low-chrome list near the end of the resource.
 It appears only when a resource has an explicit assignment.
 An ordinary unassigned post therefore receives no automatic Subject label.

-Six Writing Subjects have an intentional counterpart in the site-wide Subject system and now provide a reverse path.
+Six Writing Subjects have an intentional counterpart in the site-wide Subject system and provide a reverse path.
 Operations has no canonical Writing Subject counterpart, while History, Culture & Ideas has no site-wide Subject counterpart; no relationship was invented for either.

 ## 7. Related Posts and other preserved systems